NYC hospital shooter was looking for ex-colleague, sources say

 Ambulance EMT Robert Maldonado told the TV station that he and others locked themselves in a room and waited.
 When they heard someone yell for an EMT, they jumped into action to help a doctor with a gunshot wound in his stomach.

-"He was in a lot of pain obviously," Maldonado told WABC.
+"He was in a lot of pain, obviously," Maldonado told WABC.

 "We carried him nine floors.
 The police department helped carry, I helped put pressure on the wound, the entrance and exit wound, and the police department, they all just grabbed his legs, grabbed his arms."